Helping You Find the Best Shoes for Swollen Feet

 The best shoes for swollen feet will have a deep and wide toe-box.
 The toe-box is the area at the front of the shoe and this tends to be the widest part of the foot.
 So when your feet swell, it is important to have plenty of room here.

 If your shoes do not have a wide toe-box, your feet may start to cramp and this can lead to other sorts of foot problems, including hammer toes and bunions.

-Lizzie Khaki Suede - Flat Shoes for Swollen Feet
+Luna Khaki Snake Leather - Flat Shoes for Swollen Feet

 2. Look for shoes which offer breathability